 The discussion rounds at the conference are your chance to get involved and help the EPO to set its priorities for European patent information in future.

-Except for a super-workshop for expert users which is planned for Thursday, 24 October, all discussion rounds will take place on Tuesday, 22 October 2013.
+Except for a super-workshop for expert users which is planned for Thursday, 6 November, all discussion rounds and tutorials will take place on Tuesday, 4 November 2014.

 IMPORTANT!
-Pre-registration is required for the discussion rounds.
+Pre-registration is required for the discussion rounds and tutorials.

 |09.00 - 10.30 hrs|

 Future perspectives for the EPO's legal status products

 |Discussion round 3||

 Communicating patent information to the board of directors

 Linking patent data into the Web - what lessons can be learnt from the prototype the EPO has made available?